Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

 #### Obfuscate database password in config file

-Certain entries in the Tessera config file must be obfuscated in order to prevent any attempts from attackers to gain access to critical parts of the application (e.g. database).
+Certain entries in the Tessera config file must be obfuscated in order to prevent any attempts from attackers to gain access to critical parts of the application (for example the database).
 The database password can be encrypted using [Jasypt](http://www.jasypt.org) to avoid it being exposed as plain text in the configuration file.